digital-botanical-gardens-initiative/dendron-dbgi/vault/root.md

 ## The methodology

 Firstly, we have cleaned the plant list of the Fribourg botanical garden to obtain a clear document with all unique species with their informations and locations in the garden.
-This step is not mandatory but permits to begin with good bases for the future of the project.
-For that, we have used Python code to firstly
+In the same time we have, with the help of the "Open Tree of Life" taxonomy, created a complete taxonomy of all plants.
+We try now to add a wikipedia and OTL link for any branch of the taxonomy, to have basic informations of them.
+These steps are not mandatory but permit to begin with good bases for the future of the project.

 Secondly, the 96 well plate will be partly filled with the same specimen, extracted with different liquid chromatography methods to seclect the best extraction way.
 Another fraction of the plate will host different parts of the same plant to determine the chemistry differences between them.
 For instance, it is not clear if we will analyse these different parts separately or alltogether in the same well.
 If some well are still available, they will be filled with some species, selected randomly or not, in the Fribourg botanical garden.

 Finally, the results obtained will be analysed to select the best extraction method and to determine the way to analyse different parts of the same specimen.
 With these observations, an extraction and analysis protocol will be built to simplify, automatize and coordinate the future data acquisition.
+These results will be added to the taxonomy, to begin the large scale metabolomics database.

 ## Extraction methods